Are you interested in adding a greenhouse to your garden? I’ve had so many questions asked about my greenhouse, and hope to answer most of them here.

 5. Garden Therapy

 I can escape to my greenhouse anytime I want.
 It doesn’t matter what the weather is like, or what time of day.
-I love the fact that I can always relax and step away from the stresses from everyday life, and come to my special place.
+I love the fact that I can always relax and step away from the stresses of everyday life, and come to my special place.

 My Favorite Greenhouse Captures by Season